 Whether you are about to welcome a cockapoo into your family or are planning on investing in one of these beautiful and friendly creatures, there is a lot you need to know.
-One of the big questions many people ask is when a cockapoo should have its first haircut.
-At CockapooHQ, we felt this was important enough a question that it deserved its own post.
+One of the big questions many people ask is when a cockapoo should have its first cockapoo haircut.
+At CockapooHQ, we felt this was important enough a question that it deserved its post.

-There is no need to even contemplate cutting their hair just yet.
+There is no need even to contemplate cutting their hair just yet.

 When Their Adult Coat Starts to Grow Through